The 25th Hour: Plot

 New York drug dealer Monty Brogan is arrested for drug possession with intent to sell, and sentenced to seven years in prison.
 He spends his last night of freedom with two friends, contemplating his uncertain future and the decisions he made that brought him to this point.

 Reception

 Publishers Weekly said The 25th Hour was "brilliantly conceived, this gripping crime drama boasts dead-on dialogue, chiaroscuro portraits of New York's social strata and an inescapable crescendo of tension."
 Bookseller said that it had "powerful characterization and dialogue."
 Entertainment Weekly rated it an A-minus, saying that Benioff "shows a knack for critiquing his genre while revitalizing its cliches" and the novel "achieves both pathos and excitement."

+Adaptations

+Actor and producer Tobey Maguire read a preliminary trade copy of the book and became interested in making a film from it.
+He purchased the rights and asked Benioff to write the screenplay.

+The film was entitled 25th Hour (2002), starring Edward Norton and directed by Spike Lee.
+Filmed and released after the 9/11 attack, it has numerous references to it through Lee's work; he reflects on the effect on the city and its residents.